 - Hide Presenter View: Hides Presenter View and takes you back to Slide Show view on a single display environment.

 - Screen: Lets you show a Black or White screen to the audience, Show / Hide Ink Markup (pen, highlighter, etc.), and reveal the Windows taskbar (Switch Programs).

 - Help: Brings up a list of keyboard shortcuts that you can use while presenting (see Figure 12).

 Figure 12: Keyboard shortcuts for presenting

-Pause: Lets you pause your slide show.
-Animations pause too -- click Pause again to restart -- or just press the Pause / Break key on your keyboard.
-Most laptop keyboards may not have this key but bigger desktop keyboards have the Pause / Break key.
+- Pause: Lets you pause your slide show and animations.
+Click Pause again to restart, or just press the Pause/Break key on your keyboard.
+Most laptop keyboards may not have this key but bigger desktop keyboards have the Pause/Break key.